mafe72/3D-Printer-Filament-Runout-Sensor/README.md

 ----------------------
 ### Marlin Firmware

-Modify Configuration.h on Filament Runout Sensors section uncoment the following line.
+Modify Configuration.h on Filament Runout Sensors section uncoment the following line:

 		#define FILAMENT_RUNOUT_SENSOR

-In this case I used the Z+ Port, therefore you need to set FIL_RUNOUT_PIN in pins_RAMPS.h to 19, add the following line to the block of code.
+In this case I used the Z+ Port, therefore you need to set FIL_RUNOUT_PIN in pins_RAMPS.h to 19, add the following line to the block of code:

 		#define FIL_RUNOUT_PIN  19

-Since the sensor have its own pulup resisters comment the following line:
+Since the sensor has its own pull-up resisters comment the following line:

 		//#define FIL_RUNOUT_PULLUP

-Also if you need to invert the logic of the sensor set to true the followng line.
+Also if you need to invert the logic of the sensor set to true the followng line:

 		#define FIL_RUNOUT_INVERTING false

-Modify Configuration_adv.h in the section Advanced Pause, uncoment the following line.
+Modify Configuration_adv.h in the section Advanced Pause, uncoment the following line:

 		#define ADVANCED_PAUSE_FEATURE